Venkaiah Naidu: Political career

-President of BJP (2002–04)
+National President of the BJP (2002–2004)

 Naidu succeeded Jana Krishnamurthi as the National President of the Bharatiya Janata Party in 2003.
 On 28 January 2004, he was elected unopposed for a full three-year term.
 After the defeat of the BJP-led NDA in the 2004 general elections, he resigned from his post on 18 October 2004 and was succeeded by L. K. Advani.
 However, he remained at the forefront of the BJP as one of its senior vice-presidents and an important campaigner.
-Naidu raised Special Status to Andhra Pradesh issue in Rajya Sabha (as opposition member in February 2014) and demanded special category state status to AP.
-The Prime Minister agreed to it, though it was not included in the AP Reorganization Act.
+Naidu raised the "Special Status to Andhra Pradesh" issue in Rajya Sabha (as opposition member in February 2014) and demanded special category state status to Andhra Pradesh.
+The Prime Minister agreed to it, though it was not included in the Andhra Pradesh Reorganisation Act.

-Minister of Urban Affairs
+First Modi ministry (2014–2017)

 Following the victory of the BJP in the 2014 general elections, he was sworn in as the Minister for Urban Development and Parliamentary Affairs on 26 May 2014.

-Naidu is also involved with the Swarna Bharat Trust, a social service organization founded by him in Nellore.
-The trust runs a school for poor, orphaned and special-needs children and imparts self-employment training programs, especially for women and youth.
+Naidu is also involved with the Swarna Bharat Trust, a social service organisation founded by him in Nellore.
+The trust runs a school for poor, orphaned and special-needs children and imparts self-employment training programsme, especially for women and youth.

 He was nominated by the BJP on 29 May 2016 for the Rajya Sabha from Rajasthan and was elected.

-Vice Presidency (2017– 2022)
+Vice President of India (2017–2022)

 On 5 July 2016, he concurrently served as Minister of Information and Broadcasting.
 A year later, he resigned from both offices to contest the 2017 vice presidential election.
 He won the election to become India's 13th Vice President.
 He obtained 516 votes against UPA candidate Gopalkrishna Gandhi, who received 244 votes.
 As his tenure ended, Naidu decided to move back to Hyderabad with his family and declared that he will resume his career in the service of the nation.
 He was succeeded by Jagdeep Dhankhar on 11 August 2022.

+Personal life

+Naidu married Usha on 14 April 1972, with whom he has a son and a daughter.
+Usha served as the 13th Second lady of India.